sinh-png/bioDigit-Kala/README.md

 ###PLAY:

-There are two versions of the games:
+Only work as intended on Chrome.

 - FPS capped at 60: https://melon-not-found.github.io/bioDigit-Kala/cap60/

 - FPS capped at 30 (recommended for mobile devices): https://melon-not-found.github.io/bioDigit-Kala/cap30/

-Only work correctly on Chrome for all devices.

 ###KNOWN BUGS:

 - Audio settings don't work when playing on mobile devices.
 Related to https://github.com/KTXSoftware/Kha/issues/299.
 - Sometime touch gets stuck.
+- Sometime left click doesn't work.

 ###NOTES

 - The game framerate is capped at 30fps when 'cap_30' is defined and building in release mode.
-Currently Kha is not yet implemented a way for us to limit rendering framerate so you will have to directly make change on Kha for that.
+Currently Kha is not yet implemented a way to limit rendering framerate so you will have to directly make change on Kha for that.

 - Art assets were packed with [TexturePacker](https://www.codeandweb.com/texturepacker) free version.